And other favourite things people have said to me since becoming a mum. Some useful, some plain offensive. Here goes:

-Actually, this was the best piece of parenting advice/knowledge ever imparted on me, and it was my good old mum saying it when Thomas was 2 weeks old.
+Actually, this was the best piece of parenting advice/knowledge ever imparted on me, and it was my good old mum saying it when my son was 2 weeks old.
 I just couldn’t see an end to the sleepless nights, constant feeds, nappy changes etc. She said, “you know, this will get easier week by week, he isn’t going to stay this tiny forever” and I looked at his tiny, floppy little form and didn’t believe her.
 But sure enough, he grew and developed and changed week by week!
 He’s 2 years, 4 months old now and HILARIOUS.
 Current phase is called the “What’s that NOISE?” phase, where he repeats this question about 800 times a day and I have to explain what the noise is or make something up.
-Other phases have included the poking-baby-Ellie-in-the-eye phase, the biting-mummy-phase (not 100% sure that one is fully over actually) and many, many others that I have already forgotten (because they were over pretty much immediately).
+Other phases have included the poking-baby-sis-in-the-eye phase, the biting-mummy-phase (not 100% sure that one is fully over actually) and many, many others that I have already forgotten (because they were over pretty much immediately).
 I’m not daft enough to think there won’t be any more phases, because that’s the only thing I’m certain of.
-Plus I’ve got all the terrible two stuff to come again with Ellie.
+Plus I’ve got all the terrible two stuff to come again with my daughter.
 Yay!

 3. “Enjoy every second because it goes so fast!”